-Additional rewards and celebrations may be necessary in relation to pupils receiving targeted behaviour support, for example, pupils working towards a sticker chart target.
+Additional rewards and celebrations may be necessary in relation to pupils receiving targeted behaviour support, for example, pupils working towards a sticker chart (appendix E) target and/or pupils who may benefit from smaller, more frequent rewards and praises as part of a 'catch me' chart (appendix E).
 These may include daily messages home for actions, work or behaviour that would be deemed 'expected' as part of the universal offer.
 Staff should be wary of making sure targeted rewards and celebration are clearly in relation to a sticker chart and avoid these seeming unfair to other children.